5 Common Spinal Injuries after a Car Accident

 Whiplash Injuries

-The most common spinal injury caused by car accidents is whiplash.
+The most common spinal injury caused by car accidents is whiplash, which specifically affects the cervical spine.
 It is mainly considered a neck injury, but it can also have serious effects on the spinal cord.
 The whiplash victim may also endure more than one type of spinal injury, which can aggravate the complications resulting from a whiplash injury.

 People who suffer from whiplash can also end up with a condition called chronic whiplash.
 This occurrence is yet to be fully understood by medical professionals but can cause emotional and physical harm to the injured party for the rest of their life.